keduong33/ChattyChatty-old/README.md

 # Chatty Chatty

 This is a repo for a friendly chatty chatty bot.
-One of my first completed full stack application so there should be a few mistakes or inefficient coding!
+One of my first completed full stack applications so there should be a few mistakes or inefficient coding!

 ## Important Notes